danielhaiem/reverse-string-technical-interview/README.md

 # reverse-string-technical-interview

+This repository contains 5 different ways to reverse a string in Python, along with unit tests and performance evaluations for each method.

 ## Methods:

 1. Using Slicing: The time complexity of this method is O(n).
 2. Using Join and Reversed: The time complexity of this method is O(n).
 3. Using For Loop: The time complexity of this method is O(n).
 4. Using Recursion: The time complexity of this method is O(n).
+5. Using While Loop: The time complexity of this method is O(n).

 ## Requirements: